PoisotLab/ms_metaweb_transfer/README.md

 this threshold for a probability equivalent to 0 to the largest possible value that still allowed all species to have at least one interaction with a non-zero probability.
-The need for this slight deviation from the @Cirtwill2021BuiFoo method highlights the need for additional development on network thresholding.
+The need for this slight deviation from the @Cirtwill2021BuiFoo methodology highlights the need for additional development on network thresholding.

 # Results and discussion